 He's the only one that I guess can.

-Anyway, joining us now, Dan Bongino, former NYPD officer, Secret Service agent, author of the uh bestseller spygate, Geraldo Rivera back with us, Fox News legal analyst, author of the best seller of the Geraldo Show.
+Anyway, joining us now, Dan Bongino, former NYPD officer, Secret Service agent, author of the bestseller Spygate, Geraldo Rivera back with us, Fox News legal analyst, author of the bestseller of the Geraldo show.

 And think of the words of the governor of the Commonwealth of Virginia.

-The the baby will be delivered, and and then we'll make sure the baby's comfortable, and then the mother will decide if the baby is in distress whether to resuscitate or not, and then we'll all have tea and crumpets and a discussion.
+The baby will be delivered, and then we'll make sure the baby's comfortable, and then the mother will decide if the baby is in distress, whether to resuscitate or not, and then we'll all have tea and crumpets and a discussion.

 That's what he said before we learned about the KKK blackface issue.

-I fought my whole life, Sean, to give rights to the developmentally disabled, and to think now that uh that a commonwealth or a state would attempt to pass a law that would sanctify what is uh a brutal taking of a life of someone with real human potential is extremely distressing.
+And to think now that a Commonwealth or a state would attempt to pass a law that would sanctify what is a brutal taking of a life of someone with real human potential is extremely distressing.

-But when I hear Schumer, when I hear Congresswoman Maxine Waters, what I hear is a kind of cruelty, a small mindedness, especially directed at the president, where they where they go so far as to uh undermine their their own sense of nationhood and patriotism, Sean.
+But when I hear Schumer, when I hear Congresswoman Maxine Waters, what I hear is a kind of cruelty, a small-mindedness, especially directed at the president, where they go so far as to undermine their own sense of nationhood and patriotism, Sean.

-You know, uh well, I think it's well said.
+You know, well, I think it's well said.

-By the way, I want to tell everybody in this audience if you didn't it was it did go national at the time.
+By the way, I want to tell everybody in this audience, if you didn't, it did go national at the time.

 And that video is still online because recently I showed a friend of mine your great work from that time.

-Dan Bongino, is this now the party, as the president says of late abortions, uh high taxes, uh open borders and crime?
+Dan Bongino, is this now the party, as the president says, of late abortions, high taxes, open borders, and crime?

 Because I think it is.